1714 to 1837

 The Northamptonshire Militia at Brackley in 1807 by Thomas Rowlandson

 Soldier of the 48th (Northamptonshire) Regiment of Foot during the Napoleonic Wars

 One individual we know of who did fight in the Napoleonic wars was William Cox.

 Born in Great Addington in 1787 to John and Mary Cox, he joined the 48th (Northamptonshire) Regiment of Foot - "foot" was the term then used for infantry - on the 23rd July 1807.
 At the time he enlisted he was described as 5ft 5inch tall, with a fresh complexion, grey eyes, brown hair, and a round face.
-He was 19 years old and had previously worked as a labourer.
+He was 19 years old and had been working as a labourer.

 Both the 1st and 2nd Battalion of the 48th Regiment of Foot was deployed to Portugal in spring 1809 for service under General Sir Arthur Wellesley - later, the Duke of Wellington.
-Before the army arrived in the Peninsula they had to undergo a sea voyage which took roughly three weeks, depending on the winds.
+Before the army arrived in the Portugal they had to undergo a sea voyage which took roughly three weeks, depending on the winds.
 Conditions on board the ships were often very cramped and claustrophobic.
 The space allocated for a six men berth was about the size of a large blanket.